 Lower camera resolutions also caused some, but not as pronounced, increase in data offsets with an average accuracy of 5.0 dva (for the screen-based eye tracker, average accuracy was 0.6 dva) and a third of trials showing an average offset of webET data above 5 dva.

-For the 5 respondents who were re-recorded wearing glasses, the largest average offset of 7.5 dva was observed for webET (for the screen-based eye tracker, average accuracy was 0.9 dva) and 75% of the trials had an average offset of webET data higher than 5 dva.
+For the 5 respondents who were re-recorded wearing glasses, the largest average offset of 3.6 dva was observed for webET (for the screen-based eye tracker, average accuracy was 0.9 dva) and 41% of the trials had an average offset of webET data higher than 5 dva.

-What this study shows is that the accuracy of webcam eye tracking is negatively affected by any combination of the aforementioned distorting factors (moving, talking, bad lighting, and wearing glasses).
-When ideal conditions are met, however, webcam eye tracking showed good data consistency and viable data quality.
-This shows with clarity that, in order to optimally employ webcam eye tracking in research, respondents must adhere to all instructions of best practices from the study organizer in order to ensure the best quality of data.
+However, while it is clear that the quality of eye tracking data gets better and better, it is also clear that, in order to optimally employ webcam eye tracking in research, respondents must still adhere to the instructions of best practices from the study organizer in order to ensure the best quality of data.